tomysaman/learning-notes/mac/mac-setup.md

 - Settings -> Desktop & Dock -> Shortcuts
   - ~~Set Mission Control to use `Ctrl + Up` and bind it to `Mouse Button 4` (back button)~~
   - ~~Set Application Window to use `Ctrl + Down` and bind it to `Mouse Button 5` (forward button)~~
-    - note: macos override can't prevent mouse side button default action to fire (i.e. browser forward/backward), install "mac mouse fix" to set this up instead
+    - note: macos override can't prevent mouse side button default action to fire (i.e. browser forward/backward), install "LinearMouse" to set this up instead
 - Settings -> Siri
   - Set Siri to use `Hyper + Space`
 - Settings -> Keyboard